sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/fivem.md

 * `ReShade-Shaders` - ReShade Shaders & Textures Folder

-    * If you're unsure where your game directory is located, please see our guide on [how to locate your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/) for assistance!

-    * Ensure that you also have file extensions enabled in Windows in order to properly see these files and their extensions.<br> We have a guide here on [how to enable file extensions in Windows](https://guides.martysmods.com/docs/special-and-others/enabling-windows-file-extensions/)!
+If you cannot find the files, please follow the guide here on [enabling file extensions in Windows](https://guides.martysmods.com/docs/special-and-others/enabling-windows-file-extensions/)!

-{: .note }
-> These files are essential for Step 5.
->
-> **Do not close the folder until the end of the procedure!**

 ---

 ## **Step 3:** Locate your FiveM Installation

 Open your FiveM install location.

-- If you're unsure where your game directory is located, please see our guide on [how to locate your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/) for assistance!

-{: .note }
 Typically, this is `C:\Users\YOUR_USERNAME_HERE\AppData\Local\FiveM`.
 Replace `YOUR_USERNAME_HERE` with your actual username.
 Your install location might vary slightly.

+If you're unable to find your FiveM install location, please follow our guide on [locating your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/) for assistance!

 ---